Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 \subsection{Particles and waves}

-The history of physics is a difficult topic because it does not only deals with its proper history but also deals with physics.
-In particular, quantum theory revolves around the notions of particles and waves.
+The quantum theory revolves around the notions of particles and waves.
 In classical physics, the concept of a \textit{particle} is very useful for the description of many natural phenomena.
 A particle is directly related to a \textit{trajectory}\footnote{In order to avoid confusion, let us emphasize that in the orthodox formulation of quantum mechanics, the concept of a particle is not directly related to the concept of a trajectory.
-For example, the electron is a particle but it has no precise trajectory, as we will discuss later.} $\vec{r}_{i}[t]$ that defines its position as a continuous function of time, usually found as a solution of a set of differential equations.
+For example, the electron is a particle but there is not trajectory in the orthodox ontology , as we will discuss later.} $\vec{r}_{i}[t]$ that defines its position as a continuous function of time, usually found as a solution of a set of differential equations.
 For example, the planets can be considered particles orbiting around the sun, whose orbits are determined by the classical Newton gravitational laws.

 In classical mechanics, it is natural to think that the total number of particles (e.g., planets in the solar system) is conserved, and the particle trajectories must be continuous in time: if a particle goes from one place to another, then, it has to go through all the trajectory positions between these two places.
 This condition can be summarized with a \textit{local} conservation law: